online6731/n8n-store/simple-memory.md

 You can select 1, 2, 3, 4, or type your own course of action.
 1. Head directly to the 'Catalyst' zone to meet Mr. Vance, aiming to be slightly early.
+**(Narrator Persona)**
+With your laptop successfully set up and a quick glance at the clock confirming it's almost time, you decide to make a prompt, proactive move.
+You stand up, the new office chair letting out a soft sigh, and navigate your way through the softly humming office, guided by the floor plan Sarah gave you.
+The 'Catalyst' zone isn't far – a semi-open area with collaborative pods and whiteboards, distinct from the individual workstations.
+As you approach, you spot a man with neatly combed salt-and-pepper hair, wearing a sharp charcoal suit, engrossed in a document on a large monitor.
+He fits the mental image of a senior manager.

+As you step into the zone, he looks up, his gaze sharp but not unkind.
+"Alex?
+Good morning.
+I'm Harrison Vance," he says, extending a hand firmly.
+His voice is calm and measured.
+"Glad you're settled in.
+It's **9:14 AM**, perfect timing.
+I'm just wrapping up a quick review here."
+He gestures to the screen.

+"Welcome to the team.
+We've got a lot of exciting work ahead.
+Your primary focus, initially, will be supporting the 'Horizon Project' – a major strategic initiative for a new client in the sustainable energy sector.
+It's a high-visibility engagement, so we'll be diving in quickly."

+He leans back slightly.
+"To start, I'd like you to familiarize yourself with the project's foundational documents.
+I've shared access to the 'Horizon Project Kick-off Brief' and the 'Client Background Dossier' in your Innovate Connect shared drive.
+Read through them, get a feel for the client's needs and our proposed solution.
+I'll check in with you around **11:00 AM** to discuss your initial impressions and answer any questions you might have.
+Think of it as your deep dive into the Innovate Solutions way of problem-solving."

+He gestures vaguely towards an available pod nearby, equipped with screens and charging ports.
+"Feel free to use one of the collaborative pods, or settle back at your temporary desk, whichever you prefer for focused reading."

+What's your response or next action?

+1. Thank Mr. Vance, confirm you understand, and head to a collaborative pod to start reading.
+2. Ask Mr. Vance if there's a particular aspect of the documents he wants you to focus on or look out for.
+3. Thank Mr. Vance and let him know you'll head back to your temporary desk for initial focus.
+4. Ask if he can briefly introduce you to any other team members who might be in the 'Catalyst' zone.

+You can select 1, 2, 3, 4, or type your own course of action.